russellcayless/Entra/mfa.md

 # 🛡️ Microsoft Entra
-## 🎯 Scenario: Block all countries except UK
+## 🎯 Scenario: MFA all users

 **Background:**

-An accountancy firm identified multiple unauthorized sign-in attempts originating from foreign IP addresses.
-To reduce the risk of account compromise, a geolocation-based access control policy was required.
+An accountancy firm identified that several user accounts lacked multi-factor authentication (MFA), leaving them vulnerable to credential theft and unauthorized access attempts.

 ---

 ## ✅ Lab Objective
-By branding your organization’s Microsoft 365 sign-in experience, users can visually confirm they are on the real company login portal:

-- Add countries locations to include UK as trusted site
-- Setup conditional access policy to block all countries except UK
-- Use a VPN connection to simulate a sign-in from a non-UK location.
-- Create a security group in Entra ID for approved exception users.
-- Test exception, reattempt the sign-in from a non-UK VPN location and confirm the user is allowed access as expected.
+To strengthen account security by enforcing multi-factor authentication for all users across the Microsoft 365 environment.

 ---